baljo/n-back/README.md

 - The default value of each setting is last on each line, change this if you want.
 Remember, **you** are the error handling, not the program!
 - Next to last (= third "column") is the maximum amount of characters that can be written from inside the settings menu.
 If you e.g. need to have a veeery long path to a file or folder, you can increase it here.
 This setting has no other implications.
 - If you can code in Python, you can create and use your own settings.
 Just add a new line at any point in the file (not as very first line though), create an ID of your choice, e.g. `My_fancy_new_setting` and utilize this new setting in the code.
 This is the way I myself started from 3 settings and ended up with 30 so far, clever huh?
---In the code you can search for e.g. `person = read_setting('Person')` to see how it works.
-The function `read_setting` expects a setting to be read, what you provide as input is the **ID** of your setting, thus in this silly example you would use `my_fancy_new_setting = read_setting('My_fancy_new_setting')`
+  - In the code you can search for e.g. `person = read_setting('Person')` to see how it works.
+The function `read_setting` expects a setting to be read, what you provide as input is the **ID** of your setting, thus in this silly example you would use `my_fancy_new_setting = read_setting('My_fancy_new_setting')`, and then you'd "just" need to add code somehow using this new setting.

 ## 5 Improvement recommendations for you to consider doing yourself!
 - Error control!
   - E.g., messing around manually with the settings file - unless you know what you are doing - will cause havoc!
   - Also using invalid log filenames, letters instead of numbers (why would you do that?), or not following the instructions might cause interesting behaviour...
 - Supporting letters instead of/in addition to numbers in the game itself
 - Now the user needs to change the display resolution completely manually by giving x and y resolution.
 Change this so the user can select from a list of resolutions supported by the user's hardware.
+- Anything and everything else!
+  - I learned 80 % of my current Python skills while writing this software, this might be visible in the code, so you are welcome to improve it!
 ## Credits
 - sound from https://soundbible.com/1598-Electronic-Chime.html
 - pygame https://www.pygame.org/news